olatitle/academy/setup_guide.md

   - Set eth2 to use PoE 48V.
   - Set eth3 to use PoE 24V.

 #### Acces Point Configuration
 To configure the access points, you need to use the UniFi controller that can be downloaded from [here](https://www.ubnt.com/download/unifi/).
 When it is installed, plug your computer into the router in port eth4 and start the UniFi controller program.
 You can import settings from `StandardConfig/unifi/4.8.18.unf`.
 The settings should be:
   - Update Firmware
   - Turn off DHCP
   - Set wireless SSID: dhis2
   - Set network to 192.168.2.1/24
+  - The UniFi Pro (dual band) access point will have static IP 192.168.2.5
+  - The UniFi 2.4GHz access point will have static IP 192.168.2.2

 ### Troubleshooting